hcpctl

 - If multiple hosts: interactive selection (or error in batch mode)

-TOKEN RESOLUTION: The API token is resolved in the following order (first match wins):
+The API token is resolved in the following order (first match wins):

 - CLI argument (-t, --token)